 The Hearing Trumpet

-by Leonora Carrington, introduction by Olga Tokarczuk
+by Leonora Carrington, afterword by Olga Tokarczuk

 Reading The Hearing Trumpet liberates us from the miserable reality of our days.